Find out first about college, job opportunities, internships, contests and more.

 Technology Service Corps

 Technology Service Corps provides young adults intensive training in computer fundamentals, network administration, database administration, website development, as well as professional development skills in a 7 week technology based internship with some of the premier corporations and non-profit organizations in NYC.
 We have recently partnered with the Cisco Networking Academy to provide their IT Essentials Curriculum to our students.
 Students completing the course are prepared to take their A+ certification.
 The entire program, including certifications is free.
-The next semester begins on July 21st and applications are still being accepted.
 For complete information, click here.

 New York State Summer School of the Arts